 - Attendance at general seminars and open lectures;

 - Potential to host a seminar within the School and present research findings to staff and students before the visit ends;

 - Request to write a short report providing feedback on your visit and detailing what has been achieved.

 The fee is payable once the application has been approved and should be made before the start date of the Scholar’s term at Birmingham.
 If additional resources or inputs are required by the Scholar, then the above fee may be increased.
 Space in the school is extremely limited.
-If possible, a hot-desk will be provided; alternatively, scholars are entitled to use the plentiful space in the Education Library, which opens six days a week, or the dedicated post-graduate study rooms in the building.
+If possible, a hot-desk will be provided; alternatively, scholars are entitled to use the dedicated post-graduate study rooms in the building.

 Fees can be paid online at the University Online Shop